TV Canaria 2

-TV Canaria 2 was an exclusive channel available on Digital Terrestrial Television (TDT) in the Canary Islands.
+TV Canaria 2 was a TDT-exclusive television channel in the Canary Islands.

 The channel was an autonomous television network owned by Televisión Canaria.
 TV Canaria 2 mainly broadcasts programmes such as documentary, cultural programmes and news programmes.
 The principal place of TV Canaria 2 is located in Santa Cruz de Tenerife.

+It started broadcasting on 30 May 2006, Canary Islands Day, but was shut down on 31 July 2012 as a cost-cutting measure from RTVC.